General emergency

 It can take several hours to reach a hospital from resort islands.

 Facilities are limited for scuba-diving injuries.
-There are limited decompression chambers in Maldives.
+While increasing, there are limited decompression chambers in Maldives.
 It may take several hours to reach these in an emergency.
 Dive within safety limits.

 You may need to be evacuated if you become seriously ill or injured.
 Medical evacuation can be very expensive.